-- General pediatrics - Interns will be exposed to diverse pediatric population less than 18 years old admitted to the general pediatric floors to become familiar with multiple disease states including pediatric cancer, malnutrition, gastrointestinal disorders, respiratory issues, developmental delays, and diabetes.
-Interns will participate in interdisciplinary rounds and assist in developing nutrition care plans including diet education, enteral nutrition, and parenteral nutrition.
+- General pediatrics -Interns will be exposed to a diverse pediatric population (under 18 years old) admitted to the general pediatric floors to become familiar with multiple disease states including pediatric cancer, malnutrition, gastrointestinal disorders, respiratory issues, developmental delays and diabetes.
+Interns will participate in interdisciplinary rounds and assist in developing nutrition care plans including diet education, enteral nutrition and parenteral nutrition.

-- Neonatal intensive care unit - Interns will experience nutrition support in Geisinger Medical Center’s 41 bed, level 3 NICU.
-Interns work with the dietitian to participate in multidisciplinary rounds to provide nutrition care to patients in this unit and to gain experience working with complications of prematurity including necrotizing enterocolitis, short gut, gastroschisis, congenital cardiac anomalies, osteopenia of prematurity, and neonatal abstinence syndrome.
+- Neonatal intensive care unit -Interns will experience nutrition support in Geisinger Medical Center’s 41 bed, level 3 NICU.
+Interns work with the dietitian to participate in multidisciplinary rounds to provide nutrition care to patients in this unit and gain experience working with complications of prematurity including necrotizing enterocolitis, short gut, gastroschisis, congenital cardiac anomalies, osteopenia of prematurity and neonatal abstinence syndrome.

-- Pediatric intensive care unit - Interns gain competence with nutrition support in our level 1 pediatric intensive care unit by assessing nutrition needs of medically complex or seriously injured pediatric patients, actively participating in interdisciplinary rounds, and assisting in ordering enteral and parenteral nutrition.
+- Pediatric intensive care unit - Interns gain competence with nutrition support in our level 1 pediatric intensive care unit by assessing the nutrition needs of medically complex or seriously injured pediatric patients, actively participating in interdisciplinary rounds and assisting in ordering enteral and parenteral nutrition.

 Pediatric dietetic interns will also spend some time in adult-focused clinical rotations to achieve a comprehensive experience with all aspects of clinical nutrition.